AvivC/RibbonLang/README.md

 * 2D graphics programming supported out of the box via a standard library module (wrapping the native SDL library)
 * Comprehensive test suite for the interpreter

-### How to get Ribbon:
+### How to install Ribbon:

-In order to use Ribbon we need to build it from source.
+In order to install Ribbon we first need to build it from source.

-Necessary tools:
+After building Ribbon, it can be easily distributed and installed as a self contained directory, containing the interpreter `ribbon.exe` with the standard library `stdlib/` next to it.

+#### Requirements to run Ribbon:

+* Ribbon is currently only supported on Windows 64 bit

+#### Requirements to build Ribbon:

-* Mingw-w64 GCC (other compilers may work as well)
+* Mingw-w64 GCC is required to build the interpreter (other compilers may work as well)
-* Currently only supported on Windows
+* Python 3 is required for running the test suite for the interpreter.
+It should be visible on the `PATH` as `python`
-* **Optional:** in order to build the included `graphics` standard library module, we need the SDL2 DLLs and corresponding headers.
+* **Optional:** in order to build the included `graphics` standard library module, we need the SDL2 library installed.
 More on this later

 Steps to build Ribbon: